 Hello!
 This week’s post is a bit of an insight into the politics of the north, focusing on the question who owns the North Pole?
-I’ll say in advance, there is a lot more political complexity to this than I understand, but this is simply a little overview how people own bits of water, and how sometimes they want to own other extra bits of water with cool names like ‘The North Pole’.
+I’ll say in advance, there is a lot more political complexity to this than I understand.
+This plog is simply a little overview of how people own bits of water, and how sometimes they want to own other extra bits of water with cool names like ‘The North Pole’.
 The plog will involve a little bit of maritime law, a potential reason why Trump would want to buy Greenland and a sneaky submarine.
 Curious?
 Read on!

 Who owns land and sea?

 Whilst we think of countries and nations as lands, they also own a little bit of water too.
 A nation has complete ownership of it’s internal waters, this being lakes and rivers, and in the case of large archipelagos like Indonesia it also includes all the water between the islands.
-Then you have the territorial sea, which is anything 12 nautical miles (nm) off the coast of the, well coast or wherever is regarded as the edge of your national zone if you’re a group of islands like Indonesia.
-There are some special rules too when your 12miles crosses with the next door country’s 12 miles, but all we need to focus on is basically 12nm from a nations coast is still it’s property.
-Up to a maximum of 200nm from the coast is the exclusive economic zone.
-You can do what you want with the resources there like fishing, mining and oil exploration, but you can’t stop anyone else sailing or just generally hanging around those waters.
+Then you have the territorial sea, which is anything 12 nautical miles (nm) off the coast of the… well coast or wherever is regarded as the edge of your national zone if you’re a group of islands like Indonesia.
+There are some special rules too when your 12 miles crosses with the next door country’s 12 miles, but all we need to focus on is basically 12 nm from a nations coast is still it’s property.
+Up to a maximum of 200 nm from the coast is the exclusive economic zone.
+You can do what you want with the resources there like fishing, mining and oil exploration, but you can’t stop anyone else sailing in or just generally hanging around those waters.

 In the north of many countries like Canada and Russia, winter is so cold that much of the sea freezes over into ice.
 This might be a seasonal thing, happening only in winter, or might even be quite permanent.
 In many areas sea ice is so thick and constant that people move across it and even live on it.
 This has led some people to question whether sea ice should sometimes be counted as land too, which would not only give more ‘land’ to the country but also extend their sea territories further out.